python-trio/trio/docs/source/contributing.rst

 ``Fixes: #123`` or
 `some variation <https://help.github.com/en/articles/closing-issues-using-keywords>`__
-in either your commit message or the PR description, in order to automatically close the issue you are solving when the PR is merged.
+in either your commit message or the PR description, in order to automatically close the references issue when the PR is merged.
-This is not mandatory, but it helps cleaning up and prevents dangling issues that have to be closed by people coming across them in the future.
+This keeps us closer to the desired state where each open issue reflects some work that still needs to be done.

 .. _pull-request-tests: